spliceforms/uidai-test/README.md

 1. OtpClient.java : This has the code to send a OTP request to UIDAI
 2. AuthClient.java : This has the code to send a Auth request to UIDAI
 3. AuthClientBC.java : This has the code to send a Auth request to UIDAI (using BouncyCastle)
-4. KycClient.java : This has the code to send a KYC request to UIDAI

 There is no maven project, and the files are independent of each other (and self conatained).